 - The most popular, and for good reason, combination is Cape Town and Kruger National Park and its surrounding private reserves

 - Cape Town is a world class city, often compared to San Francisco, with stunning views and amazing surrounding areas including the Winelands and Cape Peninsula

 - There are many other areas we love such as Phinda in the KwaZulu Natal, the Waterberg, Kwandwe in the Eastern Cape and Madikwe.
 All of these areas offer contrasting landscapes and eco-systems to Kruger/Sabi Sands.
 Creating a full South African itinerary with multiple safari stops is easily doable.

-What else should I know before planning a trip to South Africa?
+What to know before going to South Africa?

 - South Africa: Luxury & Private Safaris: The “knock” against safari in South Africa is that you won’t feel as though you’re somewhere truly remote.
 However, this is compensated for by a sense of security and comfort – communications are good and you are never too far from civilization with all the creature comforts and pampering to make you fee like you are on vacation.

 - South Africa: Culture: Although cultural experiences are available, they aren’t as prevalent on safari as they are in other destinations like Kenya or Tanzania.
 Instead, Cape Town or Johannesburg’s townships offer a startling glance at the effects of apartheid on modern life.